 - 3. Recommends that the new promotion and tenure policy allow candidates to determine their own weights within established ranges in the four criteria areas of:

 - A. Teaching

 - B. Service

 - C. Research, Scholarship, Creative Endeavors, or Academic Achievement

 - D. Professional Development

-- E. In process no concerns.

-- 4. Recommends that the new promotion and tenure policy include a reliable rubric to objectively evaluate the quality of all portfolios.
+4. Recommends that the new promotion and tenure policy include a reliable rubric to objectively evaluate the quality of all portfolios.